Waive a pretax deduction from your paycheck

 If you choose to pay for a U-PASS or pay for parking, those fees are automatically deducted pretax from your paycheck.

-To waive pretax deductions and pay after-tax, submit the Pre-Tax Transportation Plan Waiver (MS Word) form to Benefits.
+To waive pretax deductions and pay after-tax, complete and submit the Pre-Tax Transportation Plan Waiver (MS Word) form.